JOvenOven/ctf-writeups/Cyber_Apocalypse_2024_Hacker_Royale/pwn/deathnote/README.md

 ## Exploitation phase

 Since there aren't any useful functions to execute within the ``ELF`` file, our objective is to somehow leak the ``libc`` address.
-In heap challenges, it's common to achieve this by reading metadata from an ``unsortedbin`` chunk.
-With the ``read-after-free`` bug we've identified, creating an ``unsortedbin`` chunk and then reading its data using the ``show`` function allows us to leak the unsortedbin address in libc, from which we can calculate the base address of libc.
-Finally, we use the arbitrary code execution bug to call ``system(/bin/sh)`` and spawn a shell.
+In heap challenges, it's common to achieve this by reading metadata from an ``unsortedbin`` chunk,  and it is possible with the ``read-after-free`` bug we have at hand, we only need to create an `unsortedbin` chunk and read its data with the `show` function to leak the unsortedbin address in libc and calculate the libc base address with it.
+Finally, we can use the arbitrary code execution bug to call ``system(/bin/sh)`` and spawn a shell.

 This summarizes the approach outlined in the following exploit script.